Monday, 19 May 2025

 Below: Percy Peacock is our project mascot.
 Peacocks pulled the chariot of Juno.

 1st.
 Peace Chaplaincy Interfaith Ministry & Eco Spirituality Chaplaincy and our Lyfjaberg initiative: these three elements of chaplaincy's work, perfectly compliment the work of the Juno Project.
 They nurture connected communities of co-operation, encouraging an increase in thoughtful, mindful and compassionate attitudes; creating opportunities and potential.
-The Chaplaincy is committed to co-operation in the diverse society in which we all live, offering understanding of citizenship and democracy, justice and peace, as well as exploring interfaith and multifaith issues within a sustainable and healthy community.
-Our Learning Communities of Interest Networks are a perfect mechanism for delivery.
+The Chaplaincy is committed to co-operation in the diverse society in which we all live, offering understanding of citizenship and democracy, justice and peacefulness, as well as exploring interfaith and multifaith issues within a sustainable and healthy community.
+Our Communities of Interest Learning Groups Networks are a perfect mechanism for delivery.

 Above: children on the Dawn Sind project in Pakistan painting Percy, our peacock mascot.